Eiriksmal/lawler-dot-io-template/content/pages/stuff-ive-done.md

     - Helpdesk and all flavors of IT troubleshooting: Computers, phones, barcode scanners, scanners/printers/copiers, fax machines, Windows Domain / Active Directory, LDAP...
     - VoIP / asterisk PBX (PoE all the things)
     - Networking hardware / routing (Ubiquiti > Cisco) + cabling and topography <span style="overflow-wrap: break-word">(Orangestripeorangegreenstripebluebluestripegreenbrownstripebrown)</span>
-    - PoE security cameras + zone minder server + all the disk management that goes with it (Seriously, PoE all the things)
+    - PoE security cameras + ZoneMinder server + all the disk management that goes with it (Seriously, PoE all the things)
-    - (Redhat) Linux server administration: CentOS, Amazon Linux, Fedora
+    - (Redhat) Linux server administration: CentOS, Amazon Linux, Fedora.
+Nagios. kvm.
+    - Mail server administration (and reputation management) in sendmail (SpamAssassin, SPF, and DKIM are your friends).
     - Computer workstation (ugh, so many micro-ITX boxes!) and server design + builds (private kvm cloud FTW)
 7. Sales
     - I jumped in to do dozens of sales followup calls in a pinch at Lawn Love.
 Good times.
-I got one "firm maybe" out of all the calls. 😅
+I got one firm "maybe" out of all the calls. 😅
     - Copywriting to make the funnel sing
     - CRO all the things
     - Various email drip campaigns in Customer.io